payamyek/portfolio-site/src/posts/monday-july-8-2024.md

 ## Which Solution Should I Choose?

 The right answer is 1 or 2 but most companies who claim to be carbon-neutral pick solutions that sound more like 3 or 4.
-The danger with solutions 3 and 4 is that I haven't really done anything to help the environment.
+The danger with the latter solutions is that I haven't really done anything to help the environment.

 In solution 3, the trees would have been planted regardless of my efforts.
 Also, solution 4 is a mere scam where I made up a heroic effort to prevent carbon emissions.